EzerIT/BibleOL/Dockerfiles/README.md

 3. Go to localhost:8000 and you should be viewing the home page.

+4. Type make stop to stop or pause the docker container, if you do not have make installed then copy and paste the commands from the Makefile stop target into your terminal.

+5. Type make start to start a stopped container, if you do not have make installed then copy and paste the commands from the Makefile start target into your terminal.

-4. If you have make type make clean to delete the container and image, or use the shell script with ./clean_windows.sh
+6. If you have make type make clean to delete the container and image, or use the shell script with ./clean_windows.sh
 ```

 ## Mac (Intel)